Azure-Samples/use-harbor-with-aks-and-acr/README.md

 2. The code is then committed to a Git repository hosted on GitHub or any other distributed version control system.
 3. The [GitHub Actions](https://docs.github.com/en/actions) CI pipeline is configured to build a container image from the application code and push it to a Harbor registry used as a single source of truth.
 4. As part of the continuous integration process, [GitHub Actions](https://docs.github.com/en/actions) updates a Kubernetes YAML manifest or Helm chart with the latest version of the container image, based on the image version in Harbor.
 5. The [Argo CD](https://argo-cd.readthedocs.io/en/stable/) operator provides seamless monitoring of the Git repository for any configuration changes.
 It automatically detects any changes and efficiently pulls the updated YAML manifests or Helm charts.
-As a result, Flux effortlessly deploys the new application release onto the AKS cluster, ensuring smooth and timely updates.
+As a result, Argo CD effortlessly deploys the new application release onto the AKS cluster, ensuring smooth and timely updates.
 6. [Argo CD](https://argo-cd.readthedocs.io/en/stable/), acting as the GitOps operator, leverages the YAML manifest or Helm charts to deploy the web application to an AKS cluster.
 7. During the deployment process, the container images are directly pulled from the primary Harbor instance.
 Alternatively, the container images can be pulled from a Harbor replica, or an [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/).
 8. The main Harbor instance also pushes container images to an [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/) for wider distribution and consumption.